vfoxmoore/website-design-system/README.md

 2. Grab the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for vscode to allow you to edit code and see the changes within a second or two.

+## Pull Requests

+The idea is to create a repo with an empty main branch.
+Then add all your code on a new branch.
+Then create a pull request so that your entire project is part of the pull request.

+1. code up your project as usual
+2. create git repo and publish on github without any content added
+3. create a new branch
+4. add all project files to a commit on the new branch
+5. publish the new branch on github
+6. initiate pull request on github

 ## Misc

 Reference for [markdown](https://commonmark.org/help/)